Hampered Nadal gets past Fritz at Wimbledon; Kyrgios next

 ”I thought my ship had sailed,” Kyrgios said. ”Obviously, I didn’t go about things great early in my career and may have wasted that little window.”

 Kyrgios, who is ranked 40th, has garnered more attention for his behavior on and off the court than his skills with a racket in hand.
-His match against the unseeded Garin, a 26-year-old from Chile, came a day after police in Canberra, Australia, said that Kyrgios is due in court next month to face an allegation of common assault stemming from something that happened in December.
+His match against the unseeded Garin came a day after police in Canberra, Australia, said that Kyrgios is due in court next month to face an allegation of common assault stemming from something that happened in December.

-“I have a lot of thoughts, a lot of things I want to say, kind of my side about it,” Kyrgios said at his post-match news conference Wednesday.
-“Obviously I’ve been advised by my lawyers that I’m unable to say anything at this time.”
+”I have a lot of thoughts, a lot of things I want to say, kind of my side about it,” Kyrgios said at his post-match news conference. ”Obviously I’ve been advised by my lawyers that I’m unable to say anything at this time.”

-After his first-round victory at Wimbledon last week, Kyrgios was fined $10,000 for spitting in the direction of a heckling spectator.
-His third-round victory over No. 4 seed Stefanos Tsitsipas was as contentious as can be, and Kyrgios was fined another $4,000 for an audible obscenity; afterward, Tsitsipas called him a “bully” and “evil.”

 Worth noting, too, is how well Kyrgios has been playing.
 His serve, in particular, is among the best in the game, regularly topping 130 mph, and he pounded 17 aces against Garin while getting broken just once – in the very first game, at love.